jvgalvin/Portfolio/README.md

 ### Data, Libraries, and Environment
 The images of Lucy were taken by my family, friends, and me.
 The other images of Frenchies came from the Stanford Dogs Dataset.
 I trained the neural network locally and used Tensorflow as my training framework.
 ### Results and Impact
 The network achieves a validation accuracy of 0.92 and a test accuracy of 0.96 (test set is smaller than validation set).
-A full writeup can be found here on Medium.
+A full writeup can be found on Medium.
 ### Learnings
 Data preparation for computer vision projects should not be underestimated - time and complexity should be expected, despite how simple the task might seem.
 Training and validation data must be sufficiently similar.
 Image classification is easier understood than implemented.
 Training the model is only half the battle - deployment is nontrivial.